coderharsh02/interview-prep/Questpond/Angular.md

 > "Angular Pipes help format and transform data in the template for display purposes, keeping the UI clean and avoiding cluttering the component with presentation logic."

-Let me know if you’d like to see a use case combining pipes and `*ngFor`.

 ### ✅ **43.
 Can you name some built-in Angular Pipes?**